punchplatform/punch-parser-archetype/README.md

 Quickstart generator to create your parser development project.

 On the punch you develop parsers as part of maven projects.
-A single project can contain on or several so-called "parser".

-Each parser consists of :
+A single project can contain on or several groups.
+Each group consists of :

 * one or several punchlets.
 * optional grok patterns
 * optional resource files
+* optional unit and sample test files

-Together the punchlets parse, normalise and enrich incoming logs, whatever their format is.
+Together the punchlets parse, normalise and enrich the incoming logs, whatever their format is.

 The punch comes equiped with many parsers.
 Should you write your own, this project is for you.

 ## Basics

+First refer to the online [punchplatform documentation](https://doc.punchplkatform.com).
+TWhat is explained here required at minimum a punch 6.3.3.
+It is best to use a 6.3.4 or higher.

-To create punch parsers, clone or download this repository and simply execute
+To create punch parsers, clone or download this repository, go to that directory and simply execute

 ```sh
 mvn clean install
 ```

-From there create your punch parsers maven project as follows:
+From there leave that directory and in some folder that suits you,  create your new punch maven project as follows:

 ```sh
 mvn archetype:generate \